.

 English language screw up by those manipulators out to set the world 'anew'

 and in error.
 How so?
-The word 'in' is a negative meaning 'no' as with
+The word 'in' is a negative, meaning 'no' as with

-the word 'invalidate' meaning 'no validation'.
-Similar words are 'incapable',
+the word 'invalidate' meaning 'no validation' and 'inconsistent', 'not

-so on, but other words prefixed
+on, but other words prefixed

 with 'in' mean the opposite, such as, 'innate', 'inborn', 'inbred', etc.,